my-projects-seb0927/freeCodeCamp-Python_Backend_Web_Development_Course/Django Installation.md

 - **settings.py:** Bedrock of our whole project.
 - **urls.py:** Where we specify all the URLs we want in our project.
 - **wsgi.py:** ---

+## Running a project
+Insert the next command line for running our project in our localhost:
+`python manage.py runserver`

+Where it says `Starting development server at [PORT]`, that's where our project is running.